|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Are you ready to get "shamrocked"?
-This easy green mix is a fantastic shot for St. Patrick's day and it's utterly delicious.
-It holds a light, fruity flavor against a cream background and, of course, there's a little Irish whiskey tossed into the mix.
+This easy green mix is a fantastic shot for St. Patrick's Day, and it's utterly delicious.
+Imagine a light, fruity flavor against a creamy background with, of course, a little bit of Irish whiskey tossed into the mix.

 Gather the ingredients.

 Pour the ingredients into a cocktail shaker filled with ice.

 Strain into a shot glass.

 - Once mixed, the recipe will produce a volume around 3 1/2 ounces, which should fill two average-sized shot glasses with a little left over.
 You can easily double the recipe and shake up four shots in a single shaker.

 - Make the shot just a little smoother by serving it in frosty shot glasses.
 Keep a few in the freezer so they're always ready when you want to mix up a drink.